harvard-dce/zoom-harvester/README.md

 Each individual instance of a meeting participant entering and exiting a meeting.
 Can occur many times during the same meeting if, for example, the participant has a bad connection.
 Number of sessions for a given meeting does not equal the number of participants.

+**Live Meetings vs Past Meetings**

+When calling /metrics/meetings, you must specify meeting type: live or past.
+Live meetings are meetings that are currently happening and do not have an end time or duration yet.
+All live meetings become past meetings so this script only searches for past meetings.

 ## API Calls